TheLimePixel/bento/features.md

 on, both in the description and examples, though that does not mean they cannot be implemented without them.

+As the compiler is currently WIP, this also serves as a sort of TODO list, where all unimplemented features are marked as such.

 ## Single-line Comments

 A single-line comment begins with two slashes and ends at a new-line character.